urciuolim/ml-agents/README.md

 Upon opening, the IDE will most likely be empty.
 In the project file explorer at the bottom of the screen, navigate to Assets > ML-Agents > Examples > Soccer > Scenes > _SoccerTwosDeepRLDemo.unity.

 This is our demo scene.
 Upon clicking the play button, various models will exhibit the behavior shown in our presentation.
 Selected displays 1-4 in the upper left hand corner of the Game camera (middle screen) switches between each stage of our project.
 You can control the agent in stage 2, labeled "Expert" demo.

+Finally, training curves can be viewed through tensorboard.
+After navigating to the repo's base directory, use the command "tensorboard --logdir TNF_Results".
+SoccerTwosDefault is what we refer to as the "Generic" agent.
+SoccerTwosCompanion's training curve shows combined curver from both stage 1 and stage 3.
+Stage 1 was trained up to 25M steps, and stage 3 beyond that (which you can tell by the suddon drop in cumulative reward).
+Finall, SoccerTwosHuman is the imitation agent.